 5. How Would You Approach Recruitment Strategy Development?

-The next stage in the interview process consists of questions related to the candidate’s years of experience in HR management.
+The next stage of the interview process involves questions related to the candidate’s years of experience in HR management.

-Here, you should describe how you’d first define your brand and create the ideal employee personas.
-Then, you’d assess the existing policies, best practices, and organizational HR strategies for clues as to what works for the company as well as employee development.
+Describe how you’d define your brand and create the ideal employee personas.
+Then, you’d assess the existing policies, best practices, and organizational HR strategies for clues as to what works for the company and employee development.

-Tell them how you would review competitor policies and external best practices, as well as use applicant tracking and recruitment systems that highlight the best candidates.
+Tell them how you would review competitor policies and external best practices and use applicant tracking and recruitment systems to highlight the best candidates.

-Last but not the least, let them know that you’ll hold meetings with key stakeholders before finalizing and implementing the HR strategy.
+Last but not least, let them know that you’ll meet with key stakeholders before finalizing and implementing the HR strategy.

-Here, you should inform them how you see employees as a company’s primary asset and how employee retention is the most important risk mitigation measure.
-Potential KPIs in that area are succession planning, corporate compliance, employee training programs, positive company culture, as well as performance and pay alignment.
+Here, you should inform them that you see employees as a company’s primary asset and that employee retention is the most important risk mitigation measure.
+Potential KPIs in that area are succession planning, corporate compliance, employee training programs, positive company culture, performance management, and pay alignment.

 Moreover, you should talk about some of the corrective practices for risk mitigation, including calculating employee turnover costs, incentive programs, skill testing, and offering competitive salaries.

-Let them know how you would analyze the company’s capacity to implement each, before putting them into effect.
+Before implementing each, let them know how you would analyze the company’s capacity to implement it.

 7. Have You Ever Experienced Failure in a Professional Setting?